ABOUT BLUFF:

 Information Kiosk

-When you visit Bluff you will see our Information Kiosk on the Green Belt on the left hand side of SH1 as you drive into the town ??km from the speed restriction sign.
-Take the time to stop and learn more about our area.
+When you enter Bluff you will see our orange Information Kiosk on the greenbelt on the left-hand side of SH1.
+Take the time to stop and learn more about our area through the stunning pictorial story panels inside.
+This kiosk is open 24/7.

 Bluff Oysters

-Bluff is famous for the iconic Bluff Oyster.
-The succulent seafood treat is available in season from the beginning of March to around August (weather and fishing quota permitting).
-The Bluff Oyster is available from restaurants and cafes and seafood outlets in the area and can be couriered throughout New Zealand.
+Bluff is world famous for the iconic Bluff Oyster.
+The succulent seafood treat is available in season from the beginning of March to August (weather and fishing quota permitting).
+Bluff Oysters are available from restaurants, cafes and seafood outlets in the area and can be couriered throughout New Zealand.